ibm-cloud-docs/cloud-pak-security/getting-started.md

 The steps to upgrade are the same as the steps to install.
 The process automatically detects an older version and initiates an upgrade.
 Ensure that when filling in the parameters, the following parameters matches what you have in the version of IBM Cloud Pak® for Security currently installed in your cluster:

-* If you are upgrading from IBM Cloud Pak® for Security 1.8.X or 1.9.X, use the following procedure to retrieve the values for the parameters you need to pass in during the upgrade.
+* If you are upgrading from IBM Cloud Pak® for Security 1.9.X, use the following procedure to retrieve the values for the parameters you need to pass in during the upgrade.

     * Login to your Red Hat OpenShift web console.
-    * Go to **Operators** > **Installed Operators** and ensure that the `Project` dropdown is set to the namespace where IBM Cloud Pak® for Security 1.8.X was installed.
+    * Go to **Operators** > **Installed Operators** and ensure that the `Project` dropdown is set to the namespace where IBM Cloud Pak® for Security 1.9.X was installed.
     * In the list of installed operators, click **IBM Cloud Pak for Security**.
     * Navigate to the `Threat Management` tab and click on the `threatmgmt` instance.
     * From the `Threat Management Overview` page, make note of the value currently set for the following parameters: